Transfusion-dependent anemia: Side effects of treatment

 There are considerable side effects associated with the transfusion of red blood cells.
-Side effects include iron overloading, allergic reactions that lead to skin rashes and infections transmitted through transfusion.
+The most frequent side effects is iron overload, hemolytic reactions (either acute or delayed), and infections transmitted through transfusion.

-The most common side effect is iron overloading, which the severity of overload depends on the frequency, volume, and the amount of blood transfused to the patient.
+The severity of iron overload depends on the amount of blood transfused to the patient.
 Approximately, 200 to 250 mg of iron is transfused per unit of blood.
-Iron overloading is resulted because human body cannot excrete excess iron from frequent transfusions, leading to accumulation of iron in blood.
-Iron in blood causes damage to important organs, such as the heart, liver, bone tissue and endocrine glands.
-Damage to vital organs leads to morbidities, including cardiovascular diseases and heart failure.
-The liver is normally involved in iron metabolism and storage and excess iron causes liver diseases, fibrosis and cirrhosis.
-Complications associated with the endocrine hormones may also occur, including diabetes.
-The risk of developing transfusion dependency related morbidities increases with patients' ages.
+The human body cannot excrete excess iron from frequent transfusions, leading to accumulation of iron in blood and tissues.
+Excess iron causes damage to important organs, such as the heart, liver, bone tissue and endocrine glands.
+The risk of complications due to iron overload increases with patients' ages.

 Treatment to reduce iron overloading

 To reduce iron overloading in blood, iron chelation therapy is commonly used together with transfusion.
-Necessity to initiate iron chelation therapy is determined by blood test and transfusion volume.
-Generally, blood with serum ferritin level that exceed 1000 ug/L and a transfusion of 20 units of red blood cells will require iron chelation therapy along with transfusion.
+Generally, chelation therapy will be started if a patient's serum ferritin level exceeds 1000 ug/L.

-There are three common iron chelators, including deferoxamine, deferiprone and deferasirox.
+There are three common iron chelators; deferoxamine, deferiprone and deferasirox.